 Before the apocalypse, he had it all.
 All but that which he wanted most.
 To live a normal life.

 The son of one of the wealthiest men on the planet, he lives a life of luxury.
 In a dystopian world where the homeless go hungry, he has everything money and power can buy.
 Everything but the freedom to be himself.
 They say money can’t buy love, but James has that, too.
 Until he doesn’t.

 There is no place for love in the power-hungry world of his father.
 James faces an ultimatum.
 Abandon the love of his life or see her and her family destroyed.
 Not only her, but his father would also throw James’ own grandfather to the wolves.
 What kind of man would do that?

 Having it all means having the most to lose.
 By the time the revolution hits, James thinks he has already lost everything that matters.
 But a revolution is not the same as an apocalypse.
 The world has never heard of V-1…

 THE FLIGHT TO BLUE RIVER – Book Two

 “You better come home.
 People are dying.”
-Who she wonders?
+Who?
 Who is dying?

 The world has changed.
 V-1 no longer threatens humanity.
 Or so it seems.

 Twenty years since the great dying.
 Survivors and their descendants are immune to the virus that killed so many.
 Or are they?
-Stable communities are scattered from the Blue River in Kansas to the Blue River in Colorado.
+There are small communities scattered from the Blue River in Kansas to the Blue River in Colorado.
 All face an even greater threat than V-1.
 The survivors’ offspring are all girls.
-In a world sorely lacking in scientific and medical technology, only a genetic cure can insure the continued survival of humanity.
+In a world sorely lacking in scientific and medical technology, only a genetic cure can ensure the continued survival of humanity.

 The lack of male offspring isn’t the only problem for the Blue River communities.
 There are others who survived the great dying.
 To the south and the east, the New Army of God is on the move, expanding New Dixie to the north and the west.